9 Essential Tips For Off Roading Alone

 This tip may sound simple and obvious, but it may get you into trouble faster.
 See, there’s the joy of driving through water puddles or anything wet, but the wettest stuff usually doesn’t have a solid bottom.

-And so, if you roll your truck into a wrong wet & muddy spot and get stuck, you’ll have a hard time recovering it, especially if you’re alone.
+So, if you roll your truck into a wet and muddy spot and get stuck, you’ll have difficulty recovering it, especially if you’re alone.

 7) Avoid Sketchy Stuff